 In 2001, the Community Information and Crisis Center was consolidated under A Better Way, merging two 24/7 services that are now handled by cross-trained staff.

-In the same year, A Better Way received a three-year $400,000 federal grant to start the LOVE and Acts of Kindness programs provided at various community pre-schools and Wilson Middle School.
+In the same year, A Better Way received a three-year $400,000 federal grant to start the LOVE and Acts of Kindness (AOK) programs provided at various community pre-schools and former Wilson Middle School.

 A four-year $1.9 mil.
 21st Century Community Learning Centers grant was received in 2003 from the Indiana Department of Education.
-Services are currently provided at Wilson and Northside Middle Schools, and Grissom and Sutton Elementary schools.
+During this time, services were provided at Wilson and Northside Middle Schools, and Grissom and Sutton Elementary schools.

-In 2004, Passage Way, the 10 apartment transitional housing building for women and children who are domestic violence victims, was completed and welcomed the first residents.
+In 2004, Passage Way, the 10 apartment transitional housing building for adults and children who are domestic violence victims, was completed and welcomed the first residents.